I'm sooo not good at torturing so i outsource it to stalin

 Maybe he'd let me live.
 Maybe he wouldn't.
 Either way, it would cause him no more trouble than swatting a fly.
 Just the way he'd dealt with my partner.

 But no instruction came.
 I knew I hadn't misheard.
 The presence behind me was a solid, silent weight.
 I let my rifle clatter to the floor and raised my hands.
-The axe, still hanging on my back, was hidden by the poncho.
+The axe, still hanging on my back, remained hidden.
 I began to turn, very slowly.

 The old man was a professional.
 He didn't flinch as I turned.
 He just stood there, his hunting rifle's muzzle hovering an inch from my face.
 I looked past it, refraining from stepping back, and got my first good look at him.